Apicurio/apicurio.github.io/_posts/2024-02-08-resolving-a-bug-in-apicurio-registry-kafkasql-storage-upgrade-process.md

 - *content hash*
 - *canonical content hash*

 <a id="protobuf-canonical-content-hash-upgrader"></a> The support for content hashes has evolved across Apicurio Registry versions.
 For example, in version `2.1.2.Final`, we have implemented a canonicalizer for Protobuf artifacts.
 Before this version, the *content hash* and *canonical content hash* were computed using the same algorithm.
-These kind of changes require careful consideration and implementation of a special process that executes during Apicurio Registry version upgrades.
-In case of KafkaSQL storage option, this upgrade process is performed by the `KafkaSqlProtobufCanonicalizerUpgrader` class.
+These kinds of changes require careful consideration and implementation of a special process that executes during Apicurio Registry version upgrades.
+In the case of the KafkaSQL storage option, this upgrade process is performed by the `KafkaSqlProtobufCanonicalizerUpgrader` class.

 ## Artifact References